kubecost/docs/long-term-storage.md

 Step 2: **Create object store secret**

-The one step prior to installation is to create a secret with the yaml file generated in the previous step:
+The final step prior to installation is to create a secret with the yaml file generated in the previous step:
 ```
 $ kubectl create secret generic kubecost-thanos -n kubecost --from-file=./object-store.yaml
 ```